sppsps/VGG-16-classification/README.md

-# TENSORFLOW IMPLEMENTATION OF VGG CLASSIFICATION
+# Usage
+usage: ipykernel_launcher.py [-h] [--learning_rate LEARNING_RATE]<br/>
+                             [--dropout DROPOUT] [--regularizer REGULARIZER]<br/>
+                             [--epoch EPOCH] [--batch_size BATCH_SIZE]<br/>
+                             [--momentum MOMENTUM] [--patience PATIENCE]<br/>
+optional arguments:
+  -h, --help            show this help message and exit --learning_rate LEARNING_RATE
+                        learning rate for SGD
+  --epoch EPOCH     max # of epoch
+  --batch_size BATCH_SIZE
+                        # of batch size
+  --momentum MOMENTUM     momentum for SGD
+  --dropout DROPOUT
+                        Dropout percentage for the layers --regularization REGULARIZATION
+                        Regularization value for L2 --patience PATIENCE
+                        Patience for earlystop
+# VGG-classification
+This model is implementing the architecture and training techniques used in VGG paper.
+We used CIFAR10 dataset by keras.<br />The preprocessing :<br />
+A) Dividing all the pixels of images by 225<br />
+B) Converting y_train(labels) into float type.<br />
+C) Using to_categorical() on training labels to use categorical loss as the loss function while training.<br />

 ## REFERENCE
   Title : Very Deep Convolutional Networks for Large-Scale Image Recognition <br />
   Link : https://arxiv.org/abs/1409.1556 <br />
   Author : Karen Simonyan, Andrew Zisserman <br />
   Published : 10 Apr 2015 <br />

-# Summary

-## Introduction
-This model is implementing the architecture and training techniques used in VGG paper.
-We used CIFAR10 dataset by keras.<br />The preprocessing :<br />
-A) Dividing all the pixels of images by 225<br />
-B) Converting y_train(labels) into float type.<br />
-C) Using to_categorical() on training labels to use categorical loss as the loss function while training.<br />

 ## Architecture